zt1106/vibe-baodatui/apps/server/backend-architecture.md

 ## Data & State Management

 - **Active State**: Each table lives entirely in-process using the `TableState` map exported by `packages/game-core`.
+- **User Directory**: Nickname-to-`userId` mappings live in the same process; restarting the server clears registrations until persistent storage is added.
 - **Ephemeral Nature**: Server restarts wipe state.
 Acceptable for prototype/testing environments; persistence is a roadmap item.
 - **Optional Replication**: Redis or another pub/sub system can be introduced later to replicate state across nodes if horizontal scaling is required.
 - **Event Sourcing (future)**: Append-only action logs may be adopted to retain hand history once persistence is prioritized.